 Bile acids are associated with stillbirth in ICP.
 Because of this risk, most women with ICP have been giving birth to their babies early.
 Induction has typically been recommended at around 37–38 weeks of pregnancy, but research published in 2019 suggests that around 90 per cent of women will be able to delay induction until 39 weeks of pregnancy.
 However, some women with severe ICP (greater than 100 µmol/L) may need to meet their babies from 34–35 weeks of pregnancy onward.
 It is essential that bile acids are tested frequently in ICP to ensure that women whose levels may rise above 100 µmol/L are identified, and that the results of these tests are received quickly.

 Liver function test (LFT) – this blood test looks at how well the liver is working by measuring the levels of different enzymes.
 One or more of the following enzymes may be measured in a liver function test – AST (aspartate transaminase), ALT (alanine transaminase), alkaline phosphatase or GGT (gamma-glutamyl transpeptidase).
 The AST and ALT levels are the ones that are used to support the diagnosis of ICP.
 Research has shown that transaminases sometimes rise before the bile acids.
+In 20% of women who develop ICP, the AST/ALT levels will be normal (Conti-Ramsden et al., 2019).
 As noted above, experts will not diagnose ICP until the bile acids rise.

 Reference ranges for blood tests.
 The table below gives the normal values to be expected in both non-pregnant women and pregnant women without ICP.